 The Napa wine train

-Next door to the Oxbow Public market is the Napa wine train which offers fine dining experiences while traveling at a slow pace along the Napa Valley and the many wineries the train passes through.
+Next door to the Oxbow Public market is the Napa wine train which offers fine dining experiences while traveling at a slow pace along the Napa Valley and the many wineries the train passes through along with doing some Napa Valley wine tasting on the train.
 The 20th century Pullman Dining cars are elegantly designed and they offer a variety of wine and dining options on their Napa tour, you can check out the details on this special gourmet lunch tour on the wine train.

 Exploring the historic downtown district